sneepzity/beezity-scripts/README.md

 don't expect frequent updates but if you ask something of me, I might add it to here

 i don't guarantee in anyway that the scripts even work, i just made them in my free time

+i might also host a few other files here for my sake